ixtendio/gofre/README.md

  1. `Clone` - creates a new MuxHandler that will inherit all the settings from the parent
  2. `RouteUsingPathPrefix` - creates a new MuxHandler that will inherit all the settings from the parent, excepting the path prefix which will be concatenated to the parent path prefix

-An important aspect to these methods is that, the new added middlewares to the new `MuxHandler` will not be shared with the parent.
+An important aspect to these methods is that, the new common middlewares added to the new `MuxHandler` will not be shared with the parent.

 ### Use-Cases for `Clone`